'Machine' Lewandowski scores 300th Bundesliga goal in Bayern romp

 Leipzig doubled their tally with a superb counter-attack from their own box when Benjamin Henrichs put Christopher Nkunku away and the French winger fired home with 20 minutes left.

-Wolfsburg ended their run of six straight league defeats with a goalless draw at home to Hertha Berlin, but both clubs remain just above the bottom three.
+Wolfsburg ended their run of six straight league defeats with a goalless draw at home to Hertha Berlin.